Time for a shimmy practice update. Read on below!

 Good luck and happy shimmying!

-Sign up for email updates on new posts and DVD/Online Class releases via www.subscribepage.com/Khalida_Dance_Updates2020
+PSPS: Sign up for updates on blog posts and online class/instructional video releases at www.subscribepage.com/Khalida_Dance_Updates2020